Alec Kruger: Working life

-When Kruger discovered that he had not being paid, and had little chance of being so, he ran away and enlisted in the army where he would get to fight for his country and earn good money (equal pay).
+When, after a conversation, with Gordon Sweeney, patrol officer, Kruger discovered that he had not being paid, and had little chance of being so despite the Bloomfield's being obliged to, he ran away and enlisted in the army.
+He believed that, in the army, he would get to fight for his country and earn good money (equal pay).

 Kruger was 17 but he told the recruiters that he was 18 and he was placed in the Aboriginal Unit and mostly worked loading trucks.
+Kruger did not serve overseas but worked throughout the Northern Territory, including Darwin Harbour.